polarsoftware/polar-name-explorer-sdk/README.md

 The **SDK** is an easy-to-use infrastructure containing developer focused examples, documentation (GitHub Wiki) and official bug tracker (GitHub Issues).

-**Polar Name Explorer .NET Core Component** is an class library allows your .NET applications to extract and parse names and surnames from text, get the gender of the name, and country of origine.
+**Polar Name Explorer .NET Core Component** is a class library that allows your .NET applications to extract and parse names and surnames from text, get the gender of the name, and country of origin.

 ![image](nameparsetreeclass1.png)